Viewly/token-contracts/README.md

+*Viewly is building a decentralized YouTube, with crypto powered monetization models for content creators.* Learn more at https://view.ly

 ## Introduction
-This document has been created to explain the smart contract in **Plain English**, so that non-developers can understand the mechanics of the Viewly Crowdsale.
+This document has been created to explain the Viewly smart contract in **Plain English**, so that non-developers can understand the mechanics of the Viewly Crowdsale.
 We will also use this opportunity to clarify our intentions, and explain why we made certain decisions.

 ## Hard Cap
 The `ViewlySale` contract has an immutable hard cap of 100M VIEW tokens.